 - EDI 352 Environmental Design Directed Research (3 credits)

-Plus two other courses selected from the arts and sciences, communications, or management courses offered by the SU London Center.
+Plus two other courses selected from the arts and sciences, communications, or management courses offered by the Syracuse London Center.

 In the event that the number of qualified applicants exceeds program capacity, some students will be placed on a wait list.
 Please note that space in the program is limited and all major-specific courses (CMD 450, IND 481, and EDI 352) are capped at 15.
 The decisions on the wait list will be based on the portfolio, performance in the major, as well as cumulative GPA in order to have a balanced, multidisciplinary group of students.
-Admissions decisions will be made by faculty in the school in consultation with SU Abroad staff after the October 1 application due date.
+Admissions decisions will be made by faculty in the school in consultation with Syracuse Abroad staff after the September 15 application due date.

 - Portfolio should be a single web-friendly PDF (up to 8/10mb each)

 - Provide examples of your three (3) stronger projects, including as much as you feel is relevant to understand your thought and creative process (research, sketches, concepts, design, renderings, etc.), for a total of up to 12 pages of content.

 - If you already have set up a website, it should meet the above minimal requirements.